Pack your beach bag with great food-to-go

 If you’re heading for The Cove, stop in at the locals’ choice for eat-in or takeout breakfasts and lunches.
 Good sandwiches and salads — and the iced Sakura green tea is really special.
 Owner Peter Watry says it’s all the rage in Tokyo and a huge hit here.

-HOT TIP: The No. 1 sandwich is turkey and mayo with lettuce, tomato and provolone on lightly toasted ciabatta.
+The No. 1 sandwich is turkey and mayo with lettuce, tomato and provolone on lightly toasted ciabatta.
 And don’t forget the iced green tea.

 3850 Valley Centre Drive